-As of February 24, 2023, there were 162 holders of record holders and includes stockholders who are beneficial owners but whose shares are held in street name by brokers and other nominees.
+As of February 23, 2024, there were 150 holders of record of our Class A common stock.
+The actual number of stockholders is greater than this number of record holders and includes stockholders who are beneficial owners but whose shares are held in street name by brokers and other nominees.

-As of February 24, 2023, there were four holders of record of our Class B common stock.
+As of February 23, 2024, there were four holders of record of our Class B common stock.
 All shares of our Class B common stock are beneficially owned by Peter Platzer, Theresa Condor, Jeroen Cappaert and William Joel Spark, or their affiliates.